 How do you use Preservation Online?

-Now that you’ve gone through a general overview of what Preservation Online is and can do, click below on the Preservation Online icon and see for yourself what the City of Orange Community Development Department/Planning Division and Public Works Department/GIS section has brought to you through Preservation Online!
+Now that you’ve gone through a general overview of what Preservation Online is and can do, click the Preservation Online icon or link below and see the history of Orange!

 If you have any additional questions or if you notice any mistakes in the information provided through Preservation Online, please contact us so we can update our database.
 Contact Anna Pehoushek, Principal Planner, at (714) 744-7220.